-This time we will talk more about the division of inherited property, according to the Korean inheritance law.
+This time we will talk more about the division of inherited property — division of inheritance in Korea — according to the Korean inheritance law.

 In our example from the previous article, Mike had left an inheritance in the amount of USD 700,000 before passing away.
 The immediate family members who might be potential heirs included his mother Jessie, spouse Rose, and children Hope and Wish.

 As explained in the same article, Rose, Hope, and Wish are all in the first order of inheritance, and their shares would be a respective USD 300,000, USD 200,000 and USD 200,000.